Roofing Services in Austin, Texas

 In 2024, nearly 47% of Texas home insurance claims were closed without payment — up sharply from 35% in 2016.
 Most Texas policies now use percentage-based wind/hail deductibles of 2–3%, meaning a $400,000 home faces $8,000–$12,000 out-of-pocket before coverage applies.
 Premiums are climbing for 2025, especially after back-to-back hail seasons, and homeowners are increasingly responsible for the full cost of storm damage repairs.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Austin roofing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Austin roofing provider.

 Acting fast limits damage and protects your insurance claim.
 Here's what to do while you wait for help.